Trust-Mwendabai/AgroSmart-Market/README.md

 2. **Database Setup**
    - Create a new MySQL database named `agrosmart_market`
-   - Import the `database.sql` file from the project root directory:
+   - Import the `database.sql` file from the project root directory to create the initial schema:
      ```
      mysql -u username -p agrosmart_market < database.sql
      ```
+   - Run the database migrations to apply any schema updates:
+     ```
+     php database/run_migrations.php
+     ```
-     Or use phpMyAdmin to import the file
+   - Or use phpMyAdmin to import the files and run the migrations

 3. **Configure Database Connection**
    - Open `config/database.php`